+In 2024, New Hampshire passed House Bill 1205, which bans trans girls from participating on sports teams.
+The ban is currently being challenged by two trans high school students, Parker Tirrell and Iris Turmelle, and their lawsuit has been expanded to challenge President Trump's recent executive orders banning transgender girls from participating in school sports.
 When a bill that would ban the "gay panic defense" was introduced in the state house in March 2021, Republican State Rep. Dick Marston derailed debate by referring to LGBTQ+ people as having a "deviant sexuality."
 He subsequently apologized.
-The bill currently awaits approval by the New Hampshire Senate as of April 2023.

-There was a bill before the state house in 2021 that would limit girl's sports teams to cisgender participants only, which was blocked by the New Hampshire legislature in 2022
+The bill was signed into law by Governor Chris Sununu and went into effect on January 1, 2024.
 Additionally, Republican Governor Chris Sununu also signed bills into law in 2018 that extended nondiscrimination protections to trans people and banned conversion therapy for minors.
+The ACLU is currently tracking 7 anti-LGBTQ+ bills in New Hampshire.

-Socio-cultural Environment of LGBTQ+People in New Hampshire

-Status of LGBTQ+ Organizing and Community

-In 2019, New Hampshire held 6 full-on Pride events (Concord Pride, Portsmouth Pride, Nashua Pride, White Mountain Pride in Conway, Rural Pride in Claremont, Rochester Pride) and an additional LGBTQ+ event that effectively was also a pride event (The Queen City Pride Block Party in Manchester).
+Socio-cultural Environment of LGBTQ+People in New Hampshire Status of LGBTQ+ Organizing and Community New Hampshire hosts a variety of pride events across multiple cities, including Concord Pride, Portsmouth Pride, Nashua Pride, White Mountain Pride in Conway, Rural Pride in Claremont, and Rochester Pride.
+Cultural Views of the LGBTQ+ Community 61% of New Hampshire residents oppose allowing religious exemptions for small business owners to discriminate against LGBTQ+ people.

-The state also has a yearly Trans Equality Rally in Manchester during the month of July.

-Cultural Views of the LGBTQ+ Community

-61% of New Hampshire residents oppose allowing religious exemptions for small business owners to discriminate against LGBTQ+ people.

 75% of New Hampshire residents favor laws that protect LGBTQ+ people from discrimination.

-Partners

-Our partnerships make our work possible.
+Partners Our partnerships make our work possible.
 The first State LGBTQ+ Business Climate Index released in 2019 was funded by a grant from the Gill Foundation.
 The Index is based on data graciously shared by the Movement Advancement Project and the Williams Institute.
 Ropes & Gray is our pro bono legal partner for the CEO Business Briefs globally, and their research informs this Index.
 FCB partnered with us to conduct original market research into American attitudes toward LGBTQ+ workplace inclusion, informing the Regional Context section of the State CEO Briefs.
 America Competes supported the development of the scoring for the Risk Assessments, particularly for the Future Risk score.